History of Tyre, Lebanon: Post–2006 War

 One day later an arson attack devastated the Rest House hotel at Tyre beach, when a crowd of some 100 people vanadalised the beach resort, supposedly because of rumours that it was owned by Nabih Berri's wife Randa.
 18 suspects were arrested.
 Another day later, a gang of armed men assaulted the protesters at Elissa Square.
 The attackers were reportedly supporters of the Amal Movement, which denied any involvement though.

 The protesters kept a tented presence inside the roundabout of Elissa Square for months.
-With the collapse of the Lebanese pound in the first months of 2020 they regained momentum in Tyre as across the country, turning public anger over hyperinflation increasingly towards banks: in one instance, a group of protesters, closed down a bank in Tyre "as a sign of civil disobedience", after its management refused to pay out money to a customer for the medical treatment of his mother:
+With the collapse of the Lebanese pound in the first months of 2020 they regained momentum in Tyre as across the country, turning public anger over hyperinflation increasingly towards banks: in one instance, a group of protesters, closed down a bank in Tyre "as a sign of civil disobedience", after its management refused to pay out money to a customer for the medical treatment of his mother.

-Influenced by the popular drama crime Netflix series La Casa De Papel, they held the bank's employees and manager for more than an hour as hostages.

 Then, in the early morning hours of April 26, three men threw Molotov cocktails towards a branch of the Credit Libanais bank, causing minor damages.

-On May 6, an unknown assailant fired at least eleven shots at the private home of mayor Dbouk, causing damages to the building but without hurting anyone.

 By 8 May 2020, the Disaster Management Unit registered 15 confirmed cases of the Coronavirus disease 2019, mostly detected amongst Lebanese repatriated from Africa.
 Less than a month later, this number had grown to 37 cases.

-On May 27, Prime Minister Hassan Diab inspected the Benoit Barakat military barrack in Tyre, where he was received by LAF commander General Joseph Aoun.

-In late July of that year, a young doctor who worked at Tyre's Lebanese Italian Hospital was the first medical doctor in Lebanon to die from COVID-19.

-Further Lebanon-Israel confrontations

-On 13 May 2021, shortly after the beginning of the 2021 Israel–Palestine crisis, a number of rockets - apparently Soviet-era short-range Grad projectiles - were fired from the coastal area of Qlaileh just South of the Rashidieh camp towards northern Israel.
+On 13 May 2021, shortly after the beginning of the 2021 Israel–Palestine crisis, a number of rockets – apparently Soviet-era short-range Grad projectiles – were fired from the coastal area of Qlaileh just South of the Rashidieh camp towards northern Israel.
 According to some reports, three rockets were involved which all fell into the Mediterranean Sea, causing no damage.
 According to other sources, altogether five missiles were launched and two of them crashed onto Lebanese grounds, while three got lost off the coast.
-On the following day, the Lebanese Army issued a statement saying that they had found three rockets in the Rashidieh area, but that the discovery was not linked to the previous launch of rockets.
 On May 17, two more rockets were reportedly fired from the area south of Tyre.

+During the 2024 Israeli invasion of Lebanon, the Israeli military, starting in October 2024, began a bombardment campaign against the city, causing significant infrastructural damage.
+Over 86,000 of the city's 100,000 pre-war residents fled, leaving it "almost deserted".
+The city was previously considered a safe zone, with thousands of people from Southern Lebanon seeking refuge in the city after the Israeli invasion.